MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/installing-nunit-using-nuget.md

 ---
 title: "Installing NUnit 2.6.4 using NuGet"
-description: "This guide covers how to downgrade NUnit 3.0 to NUnit 2.6.4 using NuGet." ms.prod: xamarin ms.assetid: 7683F2B8-7FDF-48C4-8E7D-649D4D4E79F0
+description: "This document describes how to downgrade NUnit 3.0 to NUnit 2.6.4 using NuGet.
+This is necessary when working with Xamarin.UITest, which does not support NUnit 3.x." ms.prod: xamarin ms.assetid: 7683F2B8-7FDF-48C4-8E7D-649D4D4E79F0
 author: asb3993